I have

 emotional core

 of your life.
-Its no wonder you still feel emotionally frozen.
+It’s no wonder you still feel emotionally frozen.
 The

 treatment you have had so far is a bandage on a deep wound.
 The wound itself